CDAT/vcdat/source/index.rst

 vCDAT is a desktop application that provides the graphical frontend for the CDAT package.
 It uses CDAT's VCS and CDMS modules to render high quality visualizations within a browser.

-*This project is in the early stages of development.
-As such please be aware that there may be some bugs and not all features will be available.*

 Built With
 ~~~~~~~~~~~